 With a basic world in mind, you'll then want to think about the time period you'll have your characters running through.
-Unless you're actually playing on Earth (which is totally allowed, and it certainly make finding maps of areas to play in much easier since we humans have done a good job research and documenting our world), don't concern yourself overly much with specific years (at least, not until you feel like writing a history of the world).
+Unless you're actually playing on Earth (which is totally allowed, and it will certainly make finding maps of areas to play in much easier since we humans have done a good job researching and documenting our world), don't concern yourself overly much with specific years (at least, not until you feel like writing a history of the world).
 Instead, think of it like the ages of Earth: Stone Age, Iron Age, Renaissance, Industrial Revolution, Post-Apocalyptic Future, or any other era in-between.
 There are a couple of reasons to make this decision:

 For one, the technology level will determine what equipment your people will be able to buy.
-That's an obvious, easy to understand issue, since Bronze Age warriors won't be able to buy steel swords (for example).
+That's an obvious, easy-to-understand issue since Bronze Age warriors won't be able to buy steel swords (for example).
 The level of technology you allow will determine weapons, armor, items, food quality, medicines, and on and on.

 Just think about the fact that a character could get an infection (from a mortal wound, if you feel like doing that).
-Without proper medicine (which comes with a more advanced civilization), that infection could become lethal -- you'd either have to allow magic (which is another decision will discuss soon), have the technology level be at a place when characters can get antibiotics, or just assume that mortal wounds will kill you because the technology level sucks and that's what you get for living in the wrong time period.
+Without proper medicine (which comes with a more advanced civilization), that infection could become lethal -- you'd either have to allow magic (which is another decision we'll discuss soon), have the technology level be at a place where characters can get antibiotics, or just assume that mortal wounds will kill you because the technology level sucks and that's what you get for living in the wrong time period.

 Along with technology though, everything else is affected by your time period.
-This is a whole range of socio-economic factors that you'd need to consider, from whether democracies exist (the ancient Greeks had a form of it, so you may have to consider if the Greeks have an analogue on your world), to if your societies live in feudal empires or can trust in the protection of your more civilized land (the Romans were able to spread peace and prosperity through their borders, but other time periods before and after weren't so lucky).
+There is a whole range of socio-economic factors that you'd need to consider, from whether democracies exist (the ancient Greeks had a form of it, so you may have to consider if the Greeks have an analogue on your world) to if your societies live in feudal empires or can trust in the protection of your more civilized land (the Romans were able to spread peace and prosperity through their borders, but other time periods before and after weren't so lucky).

-Time period and relative governmental setup -we cannot stress enough how important these factors are.
-Before you even begin to get into rules for Skills, Powers (and Magic), Equipment, and everything else, really think about your world and how civilization has grown to the point your characters will be playing in.
+We cannot stress enough how important it is to know your time period and relative governmental setup before continuing your world building.
+Before you even begin to get into rules for Skills, Powers (and Magic), Equipment, and everything else, really think about your world and how civilization has grown; this will affect the seeting your characters are dropping into.
 Trust us, someone will ask about it during the game, and if you don't have an answer ready you'll struggle to figure one out during play (we speak from experience).